Şehzade Mahmud Namık

-Mahmud Namık was an active member of the "Zohriya Set", a group of exiled members of the Ottoman dynasty who lived in the Cairo suburb of Maadi along with members of the Egyptian Royal family and their entourage.
+Mahmud Namık was an active member of the "Zohriya Set", a group of exiled members of the Ottoman dynasty who lived in the Cairo suburb of Maadi, along with members of the Egyptian Royal family and their entourage.
 Mahmud Namık was implicated in the "Restoration Plot" to overthrow Gamal Abdel Nasser and replace him on the restored throne with Prince Muhammad Abdel Moneim.
 His trial and subsequent imprisonment made headlines around the world.

 Early life and exile

-Şehzade Mahmud Namık was born on 23 December 1913 in Dolmabahçe Palace.
+Şehzade Mahmud Namık was born on 23 December 1913 in the Dolmabahçe Palace.
 His father was Şehzade Ömer Hilmi, son of Sultan Mehmed V and Mihrengiz Kadın and his mother was Hatice Fidervs Gülnev Hanım.

 He lived there until the death of his grandfather, Sultan Mehmed V, just before the end of World War I on 4 July 1918.
-He then moved with his family to Bağlarbaşı.
+He then moved with his family to Bağlarbaşı, Üsküdar.

-At the exile of the imperial family in March 1924, Namık at aged ten, and his family settled in Beirut, Liban, and later in Nice, France.
-In May 1933, they moved to Alexandria, Egypt where his father died in 1938.
+At the exile of the imperial family in March 1924, Namık at aged ten, and his family settled in Beirut, Lebanon, and later in Nice, France.
+In May 1933, they moved to Alexandria, Egypt, where his father died in 1938.